-Of 2,347 stocks and exchange-traded funds in this week's analytical universe, 97 that are traded on the major American stock exchanges broke beyond their 20-day price channels, 88 to the upside and nine to the downside.
+Of 299 stocks and exchange-traded funds in this week's analytical universe, two high-volume large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, one in either direction.

 My trading rules can be read here.
 And the classic Turtle Trading rules on which my rules are based can be read here.